ballerina-attic/loadbalancing-failover/README.md

 - We need to import `` import ballerinax/kubernetes; `` and use `` @kubernetes `` annotations as shown below to enable kubernetes deployment for the service we developed above.

+> NOTE: Linux users can use Minikube to try this out locally.

 ##### book_search_service.bal

 ```ballerina